If you find vskill useful, give it a star on GitHub→

 bash

-npx vskill info <skill>
+npx vskill@latest info <skill>

 bash

-npx vskill info remotion-best-practices
+npx vskill@latest info remotion-best-practices

 vskill submit <source>